Service Work for College Students

 In addition to designing the above referrals, I also brainstormed other ways to encourage user sharing.
 Below is an interaction for after a completed job and reviewing the worker.
 If the worker is rated 4 or 5 stars, the app would offer the user to recommend this worker to friends, which would motivate non-users to download the app to view the worker.
 This would not only bring more guests to Hummingbiird, but also potentially increase the number of the worker's customers.

 My second project was to improve the worker profile page.
-The current worker profile (on the left) lacks important information.
+The original worker profile (on the left) lacks important information that users would like to see.
 The organization of the page contents needs to be improved as well to help users find the information they need efficiently and encourage user interactions with this page.

 My redesigned profile page has 5 new features: